dchatterjee172/PredictNextWord/README.md

 # PredictNextWord
 Learning to predict the next word in a sentence (English)
+Just started this.
+Here we try to build a model which can predict the next probable word in a english sentence.
+#### TODO
+1. Build a WordtoVec model.